RenzeLou/Bib-normalizer/README.md

 ## Function

-1. Capitalize the title of each ref.
+1. Capitalize the title of each reference.
 2. Remove some redundant or useless attributes. e.g., url, doi.

+## Requirement

+- python3
 ## Usage

 Put your `.bib` file under this folder (e.g., `test.bib`), then run the following command: